wilsonrljr/sysidentpy/paper/paper.md

 # Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing
-aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
-aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

 # Summary

 The field of System Identification (SI) aims to build mathematical models for static and dynamic behavior from experimental data[@Lju1987].
-In particular, nonlinear system identification has become a central issue in SI community and from the $1950$s onwards many methods has been proposed.
+In particular, nonlinear system identification has become a central issue in SI community and from the $1950$s onwards many methods have been proposed.
 In this respect, NARMAX (Nonlinear AutoRegressive Moving Average with eXogenous input) models are among the most well-documented and used model representation of dynamical systems[@Bil2013].

-The NARMAX model was proposed by [@BL1981; @LB1985; @CB1989] and can be described as
+The polynomial NARMAX model was proposed by [@BL1981; @LB1985; @CB1989] and can be described as

 \begin{equation}
 y_k= F^\ell[y_{k-1}, \dotsc, y_{k-n_y},x_{k-d}, x_{k-d-1}, \dotsc, x_{k-d-n_x} + e_{k-1}, \dotsc, e_{k-n_e}] + e_k,